STMicroelectronics/st-mems-ispu/host_firmware/nucleo_ispu_test_header/README.md

 0.004392	-0.023912	1.011136	0
 ```

-The execution time is measured as the time bewteen a falling edge and the subsequent rising edge of the signal on the INT2 pin of the sensor, and it is printed on the UART interface on the rising edge.
+The execution time is measured as the time between a falling edge and the subsequent rising edge of the signal on the INT2 pin of the sensor, and it is printed on the UART interface on the rising edge.
 For this to work, the sensor must be configured to route the ISPU sleep signal, which stays low while the ISPU is running, to the INT2 pin.
 This can be achieved by setting the following line in the *conf.txt* file of the ISPU project:

 ```
 ispu_sleep_int2 enable